dangowrt/owrt-ubi-installer/README.md

 If you plan to ever go back to the stock firmware, you will need a backup of the vendor bootchain and firmware.
 When going back to the stock firmware, be prepared to connect to the internal serial port in case there are any bad blocks.

 **WARNING #3** The installer is meant to be executed only once per device.
 Executing the installer more than once should be avoided!
-Use normal *-linksys_e8450-ubi-squashfs-sysupgrade.itb images provided by openwrt.org insted.
+Use normal *-linksys_e8450-ubi-squashfs-sysupgrade.itb images provided by openwrt.org instead.

 ## Table of Contents
 * [Script information](#script-information)